Advertiser Disclosure

 If you are a newcomer looking to establish credit in Canada, you will need to apply for a credit product, such as a personal loan or credit card.
 The lender reports your payment activities to a credit bureau, which compiles and maintains your credit report.

-You also get a 3 digits number that is your credit score.
+You also get a 3-digit number, which is your credit score.

 Some options for establishing credit history in Canada include: